April 12, 2023

 Spending A Dollar to Save A Dime

 Saving money is an art form.
 Some people can take this to the extreme.
 Have you ever seen extreme couponing shows?
-They save tons of money and shop on next to nothing…getting many groceries for free.
+They save tons of money and shop for next to nothing…getting many groceries for free.
 At one point, I decided to take a local class on extreme couponing.
 I soon discovered that what I would save in money, I would spend in time.
-The amount of time and effort that some people spend to save money might be better spent on earning more than trying to save every penny.
+Some people devote significant time and effort to saving money.
+They might be better off earning more instead of trying to save every penny.
 What is your time worth?

 What does this have to do with your Family Entertainment Center?
-I’ve noticed in my travels that I’m not the only one who will often spend a dollar to save a dime in our business.
+While traveling, I’ve seen that I’m not the only one who spends a dollar to save a dime in business.
 We do it all the time!
 I will mention a few instances when I lost money by being too frugal.

 Equipment Purchases

 There was more than one instance where I purchased used equipment.
 Sometimes it worked out in my favor, but many times it did not.
-I often spent more money to fix the equipment in parts and labor than had I just purchased the new equipment.
+I often spent more on parts and labor fixing the equipment than I would have if I had just purchased new equipment.
 This is a jagged pill to swallow and sometimes hard to admit.
-I would NEVER buy a new car because of the value it loses when you drive it off the lot, but I discovered that there are many more factors in business.
-Besides the cost of the parts to repair or restore the equipment and the labor it costs to fix the equipment, there is also the loss of revenue.
+I would never buy a new car because it loses value as soon as you drive it off the lot.
+However, I have found that many other factors affect business.
+In addition to the cost of parts for repairs, there is also the cost of labor.
+Plus, there is a loss of revenue.

 When looking for someone to maintain your arcade games, look for someone who can repair them down to the component level.
 Again, this is like the fuel analogy earlier…just because it’s cheaper doesn’t mean it won’t cost you more in the long run.
-Am I saying that you shouldn’t look for a bargain or never buy a used game…. not?
-I purchased a Slam-A-Winner at an auction for $25, and it was a workhorse that made me much more money than that.
-Sometimes used equipment is great…but sometimes, it’s not.
+Am I saying that you shouldn’t look for a bargain or never buy a used game?
+Not at all.
+I purchased a Slam-A-Winner at an auction for $25, and it proved to be a workhorse that generated me significantly more money than that.
+Sometimes, used equipment is great, but sometimes it’s not.
 Try to see the WHOLE picture and weigh the risks and all the potential costs before deciding one way or the other.

 Redemption products

-I’m sure I’m the only one who has done this, but have you ever purchased a bunch of an item only to find out that ½ of them don’t work or break shortly after selling them to the customer?
+I’m sure I’m the only one who has done this, but have you ever purchased a large quantity of an item only to find out that half of them don’t work or break shortly after selling them to the customer?
 My fondest memory was a laser pointer.
 They would fly off the shelves.
 Everyone liked them.
 And the price point was excellent.
 But I soon discovered why they were so cheap…. because they were cheaply made.
 I’m sure I had just as many returned as I sold.
-Although most redemption companies are great about offering you credit for damaged or non-working merchandise, sometimes the damage is already done with your frustrated guest and lower guest satisfaction rating.
+Although most redemption companies are great about offering credit for damaged or non-working merchandise, sometimes the damage is already done, with your frustrated guest and a lower guest satisfaction rating.
 Redemption is a balance.
 You want to have a high perceived value.

 You are looking for items that people want that are inexpensive but not cheap.
-This is one of these areas where the few cents you may save on an item will have a prohibitive cost in the long run if you have frustrated guests who feel like you are selling them junk.
+This is one of those areas where the few cents you may save on an item will have a prohibitive cost in the long run if you have frustrated guests who feel like you are selling them junk.
 Buying expensive stuff that never moves from your shelves will also cost you.
 Just like in a retail environment, you are going out of business if you aren’t selling stuff.
 You WANT to see customers winning and turnover in your redemption merchandise.
-That signifies that you are making money and will keep your guests returning.
+That signifies that you are generating revenue and will keep your guests coming back.

 Hiring

-This goes for ANYONE you hire, from staff to vendors to independent contractors you hire, such as consultants, accountants, etc. This often goes back to the adage, “You get what you pay for.”
+This applies to anyone you hire, including staff, vendors, and independent contractors such as consultants and accountants.
+This often stems from the adage, “You get what you pay for.”
 I quickly realized that the first time I decided to hire an accountant rather than try to do my taxes, the money I saved in hiring an expert was MUCH more than what I paid him.
 This can be true with anyone that you hire.
 Your front-line staff can impact your bottom line and guest satisfaction…. positively and negatively.

-Now, not everyone that demands more money will be high quality…you still must do your homework and make sure you hire the people that offer you good value.
+Now, not everyone who demands more money will be of high quality; you still must do your homework and ensure you hire the people who offer you good value.
 Don’t just hire the most expensive consultant and assume they are the best because they are the most costly.
-As with anything, research and check references (ask for excellent AND bad references) When hiring anyone, including vendors, consultants, and employees, you will always want to ask negative questions “Tell me about a project that didn’t make it or turn out right.”
-Find people who can own up to problems and not blame others but learn from life lessons.
+As with anything, research and check references (ask for excellent AND bad references).
+When hiring anyone, including vendors, consultants, and employees, you will always want to ask negative questions: “Tell me about a project that didn’t make it or turn out right.”
+Find people who can own up to problems and not blame others, but learn from life lessons.

 The art of saving money is truly an art form that anyone can learn, but you must realize that it IS a delicate balance.
-Sometimes the cheapest isn’t always the best and will be more costly in the long run.
-Try to approach each transaction and decision by weighing all the factors, and don’t forget that your time also has value to it, so if you are wasting too much time shopping around to save a few cents, it might not be worth it.
+Sometimes, the cheapest option isn’t always the best and can be more costly in the long run.
+Try to approach each transaction and decision by weighing all the factors, and don’t forget that your time also has value.
+If you’re wasting too much time shopping around to save a few cents, it may not be worth it.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!